 Planning

-Victoria welcomes instructions in all areas of planning law.
+Victoria welcomes instructions in all areas of planning law; she is currently instructed in planning enforcement matters.

 She gained experience during pupillage assisting members of chambers with work including: